 Decision-making in building projects consists of both economic and non-economic criteria for design and its implementation, e.g. income - expenditures or cost - benefit analysis.
 Both general mathematical formulas, algorithms and the lecturers expertise and skills will develop the students knowledge of how to identify optimal strategies and to predict the outcome of strategic interactions within the project life cycle.
 Seminars are devoted to practical problems in the form of a case study "Create your own business in CZ by buying and refurbishing existing premises" (prefeasibility study) with emphasis on the construction work cost and the architects design team costing and pricing.
 Thus, the following crucial information is inevitable: total initial project costs, operating/manufacturing project costs in use, project life-time schedule, financing, externalities (EIA,IPPC) and CZ business environment assessment (PEST analysis) and construction work estimating (the bill of quantities, elemental cost analysis).
-The aim of the course: to furnish students/participants with adequate tools and techniques for competent assessment and strategic decision-making about capital investment projects under competitive and co-operative post-modern conditions course leader: doc.
-Ing.
-Dana Měšťanová, CSc. course teacher: Ing.
-Zbyněk Škoda, Ph.D.
+The aim of the course: to furnish students/participants with adequate tools and techniques for competent assessment and strategic decision-making about capital investment projects under competitive and co-operative post-modern conditions.